jimstrale/VBA-challenge/README.md

 Attached are 4 separate VBA files that will produce the desired table per the instructions for each of the tabs (2018, 2019, 2020) in the excel workbook Multiple_year_stock_data_Homework_2.

-The order in which the VBA files need to be execuated is as follows:
+The order in which the VBA files need to be executed is as follows:
 1. Sub Generate_Table
 2. Sub StockSummary
 3. Sub Calcs